 Management estimates the expected term of awarded stock options utilizing the "simplified method" for awards as the Company does not yet have sufficient exercise history since its November 2016 formation.
-Further, the Company is privately-held and therefore lacks company-specific historical and implied volatility information of its stock.
-Accordingly, management estimates this expected volatility using that of its designated peergroup of publicly-traded companies for a look-back period, as of the date of grant, that corresponds with the expected term of the awarded stock option.
+Further, prior to the IPO, the Company was privately-held and therefore lacked company-specific historical and implied volatility information of its stock.
+Accordingly, management estimated this expected volatility based on a designated peer-group of publicly-traded companies for a look-back period, as of the date of grant, that corresponded with the expected term of the awarded stock option.

 The Company estimates the risk-free interest rate based upon the U.S. Department of the Treasury yield curve in effect at award grant for time periods that correspond with the expected term of the awarded stock option.
 The Company's expected dividend yield is zero because it has never paid cash dividends and does not expect to for the foreseeable future.

-Given the absence of a public trading market, the Company's Board of Directors, with input from management, considered numerous objective and subjective factors to determine the fair value of its common stock.
+Prior to the IPO, given the absence of a public trading market, the Company's Board of Directors, with input from management, considered numerous objective and subjective factors to determine the fair value of its common stock.
 The factors included: (i) third-party valuations of the Company's common stock; (ii) the Company's stage of development; (iii) the status of research and development efforts; (iv) the rights, preferences and privileges of the Company's preferred stock relative to common stock; (v) the Company's operating results and financial condition, including the Company's levels of available capital resources; (vi) equity market conditions affecting comparable public companies; (vii) general U.S. market conditions; and (viii) the lack of current marketability of the Company's common stock.
+Subsequent to the IPO, the fair value of the Company's common stock is based on the closing quoted market price of its common stock as reported by the NASDAQ Global Select Market on the date of grant.